 If you have a US passport that is not due to expire for at least three months (recommended to have six months), you can visit Slovenia for up to 90 days without a visa.
 Travelers with passports from the UK, Canada, Australia, Japan and New Zealand may also enter Slovenia visa-free.
 If you are from another non-EU country, check the website of your country’s embassy or consulate in Slovenia.

 In fact, you can travel anywhere in the “Schengen” zone, named after the agreement that allows for essentially borderless travel between the majority of countries in Europe.
 If you go through EU passport control in any Schengen country (such as Germany, France or Switzerland), you will be able to travel onward to Slovenia.
-The details can be tricky.
-The neighboring countries of Austria, Hungary and Italy are part of Schengen.
-Croatia, however, is not.
-This means you could wait for some time to cross the border with Croatia by car, bus or train.
-Lines can be long during the peak summer months.
+The neighboring countries of Croatia, Austria, Hungary and Italy are part of Schengen, so you can usually drive across the border without stopping at a checkpoint.

 Air Travel to Ljubljana